oppia/oppia-web-developer-docs/Some-coding-projects.md

 This is a list of projects that we created in 2018 for a collaboration with SWESkills.
 Unfortunately, due to infrastructural issues, the collaboration did not work out, but the list of projects is still relevant and useful!
 If you're interested in taking up a project, please contact the relevant team lead.

+(Also, if you're interested in GSoC: please note that these projects are somewhat smaller than the ones we typically propose for GSoC.
+However, they might be good practice if you're interested in doing a larger project with Oppia in the future.)

 ## List of starter projects

 - [Designing and selecting proper icons for audio bar in the translation tab.](https://github.com/oppia/oppia/issues/5745)